 238. Forms may be modified

-The forms contained in the several schedules and the forms for the time being in force under this Act may be modified or altered in expression to suit the circumstances of every case; and any variation from such forms respectively in any respect not being matter of substance shall not affect their validity or regularity.
+The forms contained in the several Schedules and the forms for the time being in force under this Act may be modified or altered in expression to suit the circumstances of every case; and any variation from such forms respectively in any respect not being matter of substance shall not affect their validity or regularity.

-239. Inspection of the Register and related documents; copies and print-outs
+239. Inspection of Register and related documents; obtaining copies and print-outs

 (1) A person may, on payment of the prescribed fee and during such times as are prescribed by regulation, inspect any of the following —